 Think about it: California may place penalties on someone in business who is a legal citizen operating a legal business that is in compliance with every Federal, state and local law, who pays state and local taxes, and who creates employment – and all that can count for nothing in the state’s eyes.

 The Future Holds What Other Cruel Laws?

-It’s little wonder that for several years the American Tort Reform Foundation said California is among the nation’s worst ‘Judicial Hellholes’ for businesses, a label that will persevere considering the laws passed in 2018.
+It’s little wonder that for several years the American Tort Reform Foundation said California is among the nation’s worst ‘Judicial Hellholes’ for businesses, a label that will persevere considering the laws passed in 2018 and introduced in 2019.

 Departures are understandable when year after year CEOs nationwide surveyed by Chief Executive Magazine have declared California the worst state in which to do business.
 The state has a high-cost business tax climate, with the Tax Foundation in 2019 ranking California at No. 49 – the second worst in the nation, ahead of only New Jersey.

 Three previous California Governors – Gray Davis, Pete Wilson and George Deukmejian – cited findings from an earlier edition of Joe Vranich’s disinvestment report when expressing concerns about companies shifting their activities and expanding their operations out of state.

 The states gaining the most from California’s losses are Texas – it has held the first-place distinction for at least a decade – followed by Nevada and Arizona.
 Other states, including in the South and Midwest, also are gaining California companies.

 The top municipalities gaining migration from California are Austin at No. 1, followed by Reno, Las Vegas and Phoenix.
 Also, cities unfairly disparaged for being in “flyover” country are successful in attracting California companies, with Pittsburgh, Atlanta, Fort Worth, Houston, Indianapolis and Nashville among the top twenty.